RamonGilabert/Walker/README.md

 // TODO: Put a gif here.

+#### More questions?

+Have more questions and want to see more implementation in detail?
+We have a [demo](https://github.com/RamonGilabert/Walker/tree/master/Demo/Walker) for you.
+If you still have something unclear, don't hesitate to [contact me](mailto:ramon.gilabert.llop@gmail.com) or [open an issue](https://github.com/RamonGilabert/Walker/issues).

 ## Upcoming features

-Check out the [ROADMAP](https://github.com/RamonGilabert/Walker/blob/master/ROADMAP.md) to see the upcoming features that we are thinking to implement and don't hesitate to open an issue or make a PR with a proposal in the roadmap.
+Check out the [ROADMAP](https://github.com/RamonGilabert/Walker/blob/master/ROADMAP.md) to see the upcoming features that we are thinking to implement and don't hesitate to [open an issue](https://github.com/RamonGilabert/Walker/issues) or make a PR with a proposal in the roadmap.

 ## Done by